Winner in You: Critical response

 Winner in You received average reviews from critics.
-Ron Wynn on Allmusic gave the album three out of five stars.
+Ron Wynn on AllMusic gave the album three out of five stars.
 Wynn claims this is the album that made LaBelle's solo career.
 He enjoys the songs "Oh, People" and "Kiss Away the Pain", which he believed needed to chart higher on the Billboard Top 40.
 Robert Christgau gave the album a B, praising the duet with Michael McDonald as well as LaBelle's singing abilities.
 Christgau also compliments her and her family's songwriting abilities.
 He believes this is how LaBelle became a multi-platinum solo artist.
 Christgau did not like the earlier part of the album, claiming she "doesn't start out with such surefire goods".
-Overall, he says the "beats and tunes kick in till you could care less [sic] what organ she's singing through."
+Overall, he says the "beats and tunes kick in till you could care less what organ she's singing through."
 Kim Farber of Billboard gave the album a mixed review, claiming it to be inconsistent.
 He believes album was not a "hands-down winner so many anticipated," saying how none of the fast tracks have a "jump."
 Ferber, although, praises her singing ability and says that is the only thing that saved the album.
 He said the ballads were well written, and enjoyed "On My Own", saying the song is "something real" and likes the song "Oh, People" even more.

 Commercial performance

 The album peaked at number one on the US Billboard 200 and on Billboard R&B/Hip-Hop Albums.
-It spent 29 weeks on the Billboard 200 and spent 33 weeks on the R&B/Hip-Hop Albums.
+It spent 30 weeks on the Billboard 200 and spent 33 weeks on the R&B/Hip-Hop Albums.
 On June 27, 1986, Winner in You was certified Platinum by the Recording Industry Association of America (RIAA), for shipments of one million copies in the US.
 Winner in You attained respectable international charting.
 In the Netherlands, it entered at number twenty-eight on the Mega Album Top 100.
 In New Zealand, it entered at number ten on the Top 40 Albums.
 In Sweden, it entered at number seventeen on the Albums Top 60.
 In the United Kingdom, it entered at number thirty-four and peaked at number 30 on the UK Albums Chart.